tidalcycles/tidal-doc/docs/getting-started/windows_install.md

 ## I've installed Tidal Cycles.
 What's next?

 Look at the sidebar.
 You will see a list of text editors you can install to interact with Tidal and start playing :smile:.

+Be sure to follow the instructions to start SuperDirt.